zhmylove/jplbot/README.md

 * http://uri     -- show information about first found URI.
 * man://page     -- show link to the manpage on freebsd.org.
 * m:page
-* Ngoogle://txt  -- show Nth (1 by default) link of google search results.
-* g:txt
+* g:txt          -- transform txt into link and show the title
 * sayto/user/txt -- send txt to user's private when bot founds him or her presence notification.

 To request voice, just send a private message to bot with body: "voice".